Gintstir/MVC-Tech-Blog/README.md

 ## **Description**

-MVC-Tech-Blog is a full-stack blogging app.<br> It takes user generated posts and comments and organizes them is a easy to read, fun to use way.
+MVC-Tech-Blog is a full-stack blogging app.<br> It takes user generated posts and comments and organizes them in an easy to read format.